How to crochet a flat circle

 Most humans find problem solving fulfilling on some level (it’s what our brains evolved to do), even though it doesn’t always feel like it in the moment.
 But for me, it just adds to the list of reasons crochet ticks my boxes!

-I hope your have found this very Doralosophy style explanation useful and now see your simple crochet circles as the little mathematical wonders they are!
+I hope your have found this very Doralosophy habit hole style explanation useful and now see your simple crochet circles as the little mathematical wonders they are!

 Happy Hooking!